 - Welcome Letter — A letter is sent out to new clients informing them of the Mentoring process.
 There are six sections in this letter that will help orient your goals and to help get you rolling.
 Download Here

-- Birkman Testing — Birkman is an advanced behavioral assessment that is included in the mentoring process.
+- Birkman Testing — Birkman is an advanced behavioural assessment that is included in the mentoring process.
 For more information about Birkman please click on the following link: Birkman

 - Mentoring Steps Sample — This document provides a sample of how the mentoring progression often works.
 It’s different for everyone but often there are roughly 5 steps.
 A description of each step is provided with some understanding of why a particular step is needed and an outline of how long it takes.
 Download Sample PDF